New Jersey Route 27: Union and Essex counties

-Route 27 crosses into Rahway, Union County and intersects the northern terminus of Route 35.
+Route 27 crosses into Rahway, Union County, and intersects with the northern terminus of Route 35, where that route heads south on St. Georges Avenue.
 Route 27 continues north using four-lane St. Georges Avenue.
 The route passes through Rahway, passing by residences and businesses.
 In Rahway, the route sees about 25,022 cars a day.
-It continues northeast, intersecting multiple county routes, such as County Route 602 (West Inman Avenue), County Route 621 (Hazelwood Avenue), County Route 608 (Milton Street), and County Route 613 (Westfield Avenue/West Grand Avenue).
-The route crosses into Linden when passing Stuart Place, where the route heads through a more commercial setting with businesses lining both sides of the road.
-In Linden, the road intersects County Route 615 (North Stiles Street).
-At the intersection with County Route 617 (Wood Avenue), Route 27 forms the border of Roselle to the west and Linden to the east, with about 23,081 vehicles using the road on a daily basis The route crosses the inactive Rahway Valley Railroad line that is owned by the Staten Island Railway.
-It passes by Warinaco Park and forms the border between Elizabeth to the west and Linden to the east before entirely entering Elizabeth at the Richford Terrace intersection.
+It continues northeast, intersecting multiple streets, such as West Inman Avenue (CR 602), West Hazelwood Avenue (CR 621), West Milton Avenue (CR 648), and Westfield Avenue/West Grand Avenue (CR 613).
+The route crosses into Linden when passing the intersection of Stuart Place, where the route heads through a more commercial setting with businesses lining both sides of the road.
+In Linden, the road intersects with North Stiles Street (CR 615).
+At the intersection of Wood Avenue (CR 617), Route 27 forms the border of Roselle to the west and Linden to the east, and about 23,081 vehicles use the road on a daily basis.
+The route crosses the inactive Rahway Valley Railroad line that is owned by the Staten Island Railway.
+It passes by Warinaco Park and forms the border between Elizabeth to the west and Linden to the east before entirely entering Elizabeth at the intersection of Richford Terrace.

-In Elizabeth, Route 27 narrows to two lanes and becomes Rahway Avenue, crossing Route 439 and continuing to the northeast through residential and commercial areas.
-Route 27 splits into a one-way pair with northbound Route 27 following Rahway Avenue east and turning north onto Cherry Street and southbound Route 27 following Westfield Avenue west and turning south onto Chilton Avenue.
-The southbound direction of Route 27 intersects the eastern terminus of Route 28, where that route continues west on Westfield Avenue.
+In Elizabeth, Route 27 narrows to two lanes and becomes Rahway Avenue, crossing the intersection of South Elmora Avenue (Route 439) and continuing to the northeast through residential and commercial areas.
+Route 27 splits into a one-way pair with northbound Route 27 following Rahway Avenue east and turning north onto Cherry Street and southbound Route 27 following Westfield Avenue west and turning south onto Chilton Street.
+The southbound direction of Route 27 intersects with the eastern terminus of Route 28, where that route continues west on Westfield Avenue.
 Past the one-way pair, Route 27 resumes east on four-lane Westfield Avenue, turning north onto Broad Street.
-The route heads into a more urbanized setting and continues northeast onto Newark Avenue, intersecting the northern terminus of Route 439.
+The route heads into a more urbanized setting and continues northeast onto Newark Avenue, intersecting with the northern terminus of Route 439, where that route heads west on North Avenue.
 Through Elizabeth, about 10,000 to 20,000 vehicles travel on Route 27 every day.